admil69/Codewars/README.md

 # Codewars
 ![image](https://github.com/user-attachments/assets/db243255-f289-477d-b8de-c45ea7d6868f)

-To monitor my progress in programming, This repositories containing all my codewars exercise solution.including all the code and the documentation feel free to use it as study material or references
+To keep track of my programming improvement, This repository has all of my codewars exercises in a variety of programming languages.
+I also offer the solution, complete with all of the documentation and code.You are welcome to use it as a resource or study guide.